Securities & Commodities Authority (SCA)

 How can Waystone Compliance Solutions support you with your SCA obligations?

-With various government bodies involved, the process can often be a challenge, however, by utilising our reliable contacts and resources across the UAE regulatory landscape, we can project manage your SCA licensing application coherently and effectively, leaving you to manage your day-to-day business.
+With various government bodies involved, the process can often be a challenge, however, by utilising our reliable contacts and resources across the UAE regulatory landscape, we can project manage your SCA licensing application effectively, leaving you to manage your day-to-day business.